Zonad: Production

-It was filmed in Avoca, Co Wicklow, with many of the outdoor scenes filmed in the garden of Kilqueeny House in the village.
-The interior bar scenes were filmed in The Harbour Bar in Bray, Co.
-Wicklow, which was also used in Neil Jordan's Breakfast on Pluto.
+It was filmed in Avoca, County Wicklow, with many of the outdoor scenes filmed in the garden of Kilqueeny House in the village.
+The interior bar scenes were filmed in The Harbour Bar in Bray, County Wicklow, which was also used in Neil Jordan's Breakfast on Pluto.

 Reception

 Critical response

 The Irish Times wrote "We laughed like the proverbial drain".

 Variety writer John Anderson describe it as a "nutroll of a comedy" made from equal parts Pleasantville, The Quiet Man and the old Carry On films.

 The Evening Herald wrote "Awful, and with a disturbingly sleazy undercurrent to boot".

 Awards and recognition

 Shortlisted for an Irish Film and Television Award (ITFA) with Brian Byrne winning for Best Original Score.